kevenages/php-facade/README.md

 # README #

 This software is built on a very basic MVP framework.
-Controllers are static classes and are available anywhere in the application.

 ## Basic Configurations ##